h2non/nar/README.md

 Include the node binary in the nar archive.
-This is useful when you want to deploy a fully self-contained application in a sandboxed runtime environment
+This is useful when you want to deploy a fully self-contained application like a sandboxed runtime environment

 The included node binary will be the same as the used when your create the archive (taken from `process.execPath`)

-**Note**: as you already know, the node binary is OS and platform dependent.
+**Note**: as you already know, the node binary is OS and platform specific.
 Take that into account if you are going to deploy the archive in multiple platforms

 #### patterns